Excellent Hearing a Blessing and a Curse

 My Hearing is Too Good

 I usually know of problems before others around me are aware of them.
-Things such as an ambulance coming from behind, thunder.
+Things such as an ambulance coming from behind, or thunder.
 So, yes my excellent hearing is both a blessing and a curse.
-Among our family and friends, only our little dog, C.C., introduced in Living With and Caring For a Maltese Dog, has better hearing than me.
+Among our family and friends, only our little dog, C.C., introduced in Living With and Caring For a Maltese Dog, but who has crossed the Rainbow Bridge, had better hearing than me.

 I cannot tune out sounds and conversations surrounding me in public places.
 Would I exchange it for the opposite problem?
 Absolutely not.